Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 While you have been working with a specific ESCO up to this point with no long-term or financial commitments made, you now want to select a particular ESCO to move forward with engineering and project development.

 Typically, you will follow the steps for procuring professional engineering services as defined in Section 2254.004.
 This requires a Request for Qualifications (RFQ) selection process.
 RFQs do not include project pricing but instead focus on the capabilities and performance record of the ESCO.
 We recommend finding an ESCO that uses open-book pricing and is committed to transparency, as many providers may hide margins of 30-40%.
+With pricing transparency, you can understand exactly where your dollars will be spent and why.

 Alternatively, if you are happy with the ESCO you’ve been working with, you may be able to contract with them directly through a cooperative purchasing agreement.
 Check with your legal counsel before pursuing this option.